General information and occurrence

 According to the information collected by PGI-NRI from the Marshals of Lubelskie, Pomorskie, Warmińsko-Mazurskie and Zachodniopomorskie Voivodeships, in 2021 there were only 57.5 kilograms of amber exploited during geological works under the approved geological works projects in the area of Pomorskie Voivodeship.
 Moreover, the collected information show that there were 2 new geological works projects for the prospecting and exploration of amber deposits approved in Pomorskie Voivodeship, whereas in Lubelskie, Warmińsko-Mazurskie and Zachodniopomorskie Voivodeships in 2021 there was not any new decision approving the geological works project for the prospecting and exploration of amber deposits issued by Marshalls.

-At the same time, according to the information gained from the Department for Combating Economic Crime of the Ministry of Finance, 6,245.865 kilograms of amber were confiscate on the Polish borders by the National Revenue Administration in 2017.
-The total amount of amber sold during the auctions organized by the National Revenue Administration amounted to 689.139 kilograms in 2017.
+At the same time, according to the information gained from the Customs Department of the Ministry of Finance, in 2021 there were140 kilograms of amber confiscated by the Customs and Tax Service on the Polish external borders (road, marina and aerial border crossings).
+The total amount of confiscated amber sold during the auctions organized by the Chamber of Tax Administration amounted to 711 kilograms in 2021.

-The amount of amber collected on the Baltic beaches is estimated at 5-6 tonnes per year.
+Additionally, it is estimated (however this assessment is very approximate) that the amount of amber collected on the Baltic beaches may amount to 5-6 tonnes per year.